Ansible Roles¶

 Ubuntu LTS family with external 1.8 series packages

-CentOS 7 and 8 with external packages
+CentOS 7, 8-stream and 9-stream with external packages

 Role Variables